brontoio/brontobytes-aws-ingestion-terraform/README.md

 ### Forwarding logs delivered to AWS Cloudwatch

-This follows the same principle as for forwarding logs from S3, except that a Cloudwatch Subscriptions are used in order to trigger the forwarding lambda function, rather than S3 notifications.
+This follows the same principle as for forwarding logs from S3, except that Cloudwatch Subscription Filters are used in order to trigger the forwarding lambda function, rather than S3 notifications.
 It is recommended to use an account level subscription filter rather than individual subscriptions per log group.